alexdebril/rss-atom-bundle/README.md

 RssAtomBundle
 =============

-RssAtomBundle is a Bundle for Symfony 2 made to easily access Rss and Atom feeds.
+RssAtomBundle is a Bundle for Symfony 2 made to easily access RSS and Atom feeds.
 It features:

 - Detection of the feed format (RSS / Atom)
 - HTTP Headers support in order to save network traffic